 When it comes to the job search, it’s an uphill battle.
 One mistake could cost you being considered for the job.

-Amanda Hopkins is a member of the Casino Careers, LLC Recruitment Team.
+Amanda Hopkins is a former member of the Casino Careers, LLC Recruitment Team.
 She specializes in identifying resources to publicize career opportunities enabling qualified candidates to connect with Employers seeking their expertise.
 Amanda possesses a Bachelor of Arts in Mass Communications and was Editor-in-Chief of The Voice at Bloomsburg University in PA.